adamclark-dev/SmartThings-LightwaveRF/README.md

 I haven't checked but am sure this will be against the LightwaveRF terms of service, so please use at your own risk.

 ## Installation
+For video instruction of how to install a device wathc this [Youtube video](https://www.youtube.com/watch?v=THVWnSFZSI0).

 1. Create a new device type (https://graph.api.smartthings.com/ide/devices)

 2. Click the select from code tab at the top of the page and paste the contents of [onOffDevice.groovy](https://github.com/adamclark-dev/smartthings-lighwaverf/blob/master/onOffDevice.groovy) into it.
 Then click create.